elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/language-specific/python.md

 convention = "google"
 ```

 The above will enforce Google-style docstrings.
-It is recommended to add atleast
+It is recommended to add at least
 `Arguments`, `Args`, `Returns`, `Raises` and `Example` sections to classes, methods
-where ever possible.
+whereever possible.

 ## Type hints